 The Baseball Egg weekly email newsletter contains news, facts, trivia, photos, and new baseball articles you can’t find anywhere else.

 There are many ways to rank baseball players.
 Countless books have been written using a variety of methods.
 We used a method that made sense to us.

-WAR (Wins Above Replacement), is generally accepted among the baseball stat community as the best single measurement of baseball players.
+WAR (Wins Above Replacement), is generally accepted among the baseball stat community as the best single measurement of player contribution.
 Over at FanGraphs, a website dedicated to baseball statistical analysis, Steve Slowinski wrote that WAR:

 Is an attempt by the sabermetric baseball community to summarize a players total contributions to their team in one statistic.
 WAR basically looks at a player and asks the question, If this player got injured and their team had to replace them with a minor leaguer or someone from their bench, how much value would the team be losing?

 We used a combination of Career WAR, WAR7 (the total of a player’s WAR in his best seven seasons), prime performance, and WAR3 (the total of the player’s three best seasons).
-That served as the core of our ratings, but we wanted to weigh the career and peak value at different levels.
+These factors served as the core of our ratings, but we wanted to weigh the career and peak value at different levels.

 For a player’s prime years, we counted their WAR for their five best CONSECUTIVE seasons.
 We call this WAR5C.

 Jay Jaffe invented a stat called JAWS, which simply serves as the average of Career WAR and WAR7, or 50/50 between the two.
 In our method, it comes out to about 55 percent for peak value and 45 for career value for most players.
 There are some players with very high peaks and lower Career WAR who see that balance shift a bit, but not as much as you think.
 The 2x multiplier for Career WAR gives a head start to players who were good for a long stretch of time.
 The 2x multiplier on the five best consecutive seasons rewards players who had a great career “prime.”